 Step 1: Test the Pool Water

-Firstly, you need to test your pool water by using a test strip for saltwater in knowing the salt level of the pool.
-So, if you arrive at another reading result different from what your salt chlorinator says, then you have to proceed to the second step.
+Firstly, you need to test your pool water using a saltwater test strip to know the pool’s salt level.
+So, if you arrive at another reading result different from what your salt chlorinator says, you must proceed to the second step.

 Step 2: Change the main switch

-As the pump is under operation, change the switch to “OFF” from “Auto” position.
+Switch to “OFF” from the “Auto” position as the pump operates.
 Then wait for up to 15 seconds until you hear the panel click.

 Step 3: Recalibrate by pushing the diagnostic button